 The Council has several subsidiary companies.
 The main subsidiary is a 'Teckal' company providing adult social care services to both this Council and the neighbouring Royal Borough of Windsor and Maidenhead (RBWM).
-This company has not been adversely impacted during the pandemic and has seen demand for its services increase.
+This company has not been adversely impacting during the pandemic and has seen demand for its services increase.
 The other companies are solely owned housing delivery companies whose primary aim is to support the Council in the delivery of its housing strategies and providing social and affordable housing.
 These companies are underwritten by the Council and as such have a guarantee of support from the Council.

-These accounts have been prepared on a going concern basis, following the production of a balanced budget in 2024/25 and work underway to set a balanced budget for 2025/26, which maintains a prudent level of General Fund balances over the three-year projection of the Medium Term Financial Plan, to be agreed at Council in February 2025.
+These accounts have been prepared on a going concern basis, following a challenging 2023/24 financial year and the production of a balanced budget in 2024/25, which maintains a prudent level of general fund balances and healthy earmarked reserves over the three-year projection of the Medium-Term Financial Plan.